OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Event-SSO-NAA/README.md

     This will start the web server and sideload the add-in to Outlook.

 1. Start Outlook (classic) and sign in.
+1. Open an existing email item.
+1. Choose "Show Task Pane" from the ribbon.
+This will open the task pane of the add-in.
+1. Select the **Sign in** button to sign in.
+You may be prompted to consent to the scopes of the add-in.
+The task pane will indicate it signed in by displaying your user name.

+Now you can use the event-based code.

 1. Create a new email.
-1. Open the task pane and sign in.
-Be sure to consent to allow the app registration access with the specified scopes.
-1. Close the email and create a new email (to restart the add-in event).

 The add-in will automatically add a signature with your signed in name.

-Note: You can also consent using the following URL.
-This avoids needing to sign in using the task pane.
+**Note:** You can also consent using the following URL.
+This avoids the steps of signing in by using the task pane.

 https://login.microsoftonline.com/{tenant}/v2.0/adminconsent
         ?client_id={appRegistrationID}